lara-garbero-tais/noirinator/README.md

 3 stages:
--Optimizes the Blender output for tracing using PIL -Traces using Potrace and Inkscape's model for grayscale -Postprocessing back to non-destructive BN and joining of SVGs
+-Optimizes the Blender output for tracing using PIL -Traces using Potrace and Inkscape's model for grayscale -Postprocesses back to non-destructive BN and joins SVGs